 For example, if you need the old Default GATK image (deprecated 4/20/21), find the Docker with the tag 1.0.15 in the

-If you don't know the Docker version number, see the section, How do I know which image tag (version) I need?, below.
+If you don't know the Docker version number, see How do I know which image tag (version) I need? below.

-In the example above, you would copy the image name with the tag, which is
+In the example (screenshot above), you would copy the image name with the tag

 How do I know which image tag (version) I need?